Conan1231/APL_ESPHome_HomeAssistant_Integration_ESP32-S3/readme.md

 ### Implementing the sensor configuration
 - Just edit: laborplatte.yaml
-- Starting with the I2C definition:
+- Starting with the I2C Multiplexer definition

 ---
 **TCA9548A Multiplexer** is an 4-channel I2C multiplexer that allows you to connect multiple I2C devices with the same address to a single I2C bus